-Cartagena Rafael Nunez (CTG) Airport
+Cartagena Rafael Nunez International Airport CTG

 Due to its location, it is a haven for vacationers who come here to enjoy the sun and the beaches, and who value the charm and friendliness of this City with its colonial architecture of the16th and 17th Centuries, as well as its abundance of night life, hotels and restaurants.